13 Common German Shepherd Health Problems

 - Osteosarcoma (tumors in bones): While this cancer can occur in just about any part of the body, it is most common for German Shepherds to develop it in the elbows, knees, and hips, where they might already have an issue.

 - Lymphoma: In conjunction with their endocrine issues, GSDs are prone to developing cancer in the lymph system.

 - Melanoma: Dogs can actually develop skin cancer, and it is fairly common with German Shepherds.

 Adenocarcinomas/Leiomyosarcomas: Stomach and gastric related cancers are also common in German Shepherds.
 Especially liver and bladder related issues are indicators of these kinds of cancers.

-While your German Shepherd is unlikely to suffer from all or even a few of these issues, when considering purchasing a German Shepherd puppy or adult dog, it is important to know what kind of health problems to look out for and what kinds of health problems you might have to face in the future.
+While your German Shepherd is unlikely to suffer from all or even a few of these issues, when considering purchasing a puppy or adult dog, it is important to know what kind of health problems to look out for and what kinds of health problems you might have to face in the future.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.